tang305/portfolio/README.md

 # splunktern-portfolio
-A compilation of certifications and other achievements throughout Lily Tang's CNOC Splunkternship
+A compilation of certificates and other achievements throughout Lily Tang's CNOC Splunkternship